0 Part Course |

 Effective Suspicious Activity & Transaction Reports - The 5 'W's

-Learn how to write effective SAR/STRs, the data collection process, how they can meet existing regulations and how regulators/law enforcement need them written to apply these regulations properly
+Expertly write effective SAR/STRs and master the data collection process.
+Learn how these reports can meet existing regulations and how regulators and law enforcement need them written to apply these regulations correctly.

 The rich blue hues of a field of flowers swaying in the breeze